hz2432/Recommendation_spark/Readme.md

 * Now when you ssh into the machine again, run this script using the command python spark_notebook.py.
 This will launch PySpark with IPython notebook.
 The server will be listening on port 8001.
 * Open your browser and enter the url http://localhost:8001.
 This will open Jupyter in your browser, following which you can create a notebook and run PySpark commands from it.

-##Loading the Data
-* After you have downloaded the AudioScrobbler data, copy-paste it into the vagrant folder locally.
-This will load the data in your VM at the location /vagrant.
-* To get this into your home directory in the VM, simply run the command cp -avr /vagrant/audio_data/ /home/vagrant/ Now you can use this data in your notebook.

 ##Problem
 * Build a recommendation system in Python on the lines of the one described in chapter 3.
 You are required to use the same